-Cherry tomatoes are the sweet surprise ingredient in this fruit salad that is full of fresh and vibrant flavor.
+Cherry tomatoes are the sweet surprise ingredient in this Tomato Fruit Salad with Berries and Watermelon.
+It's full of fresh and vibrant flavor.

-If you are like me and like to read cookbooks, food dictionaries, and the like, I must ask: have you ever checked out The Flavor Bible by Karen Page and Andrew Dornenburg?
+If you're like me and like to read cookbooks, food dictionaries, and the like, I must ask: have you ever checked out The Flavor Bible by Karen Page and Andrew Dornenburg?
 (Many thanks to my sister for giving me my copy!)
-This book lists every ingredient you can think of (and also seasons, temperatures), and for each entry lists the flavors that go with it.
+This book lists every ingredient you can think of and the flavors that go with it.
 I find it fascinating.

 While reading about possible flavor combinations for tomatoes, I was surprised at the number of fruits that are listed.

-I kept the fruits in this salad to just a few: strawberries, watermelon, and raspberries.
-Paired with sweet and brilliantly-hued cherry tomatoes, the combination does not disappoint.
+The fruit in this Tomato Fruit Salad are just a few: strawberries, watermelon, and raspberries.
+Paired with sweet and brilliantly hued cherry tomatoes, the combination does not disappoint.

 Why you'll love this recipe

-It's a little different, but really delicious.
-This salad is a tasty way to celebrate the summer bounty of fruits and tomatoes!
+It's a little different, but I promise fruit salad with tomato tastes really delicious.
+This easy tomato watermelon salad recipe is a tasty way to celebrate the summer bounty of fruits and tomatoes!
+(It's just one of many tomato recipes you can find here!)

 The slight acidity of the tomatoes is a nice foil to sweet strawberries and watermelon.
 Raspberries are quickly cooked down with a little sugar before they join the party.
 This sweet-tart sauce ties the salad together.

 Cook the raspberries with some sugar on the stovetop to make a quick sauce.
-Let the sauce cool to room temperature.
+Press through a sieve and let the sauce cool to room temperature.

 Hull the strawberries and slice them into chunks.
 Place them into a large bowl.